cathei/Svelto.ECS.Schema/docs/basic-schemas.md

 You can call `IEntityFunctions.Remove(Table, entityID)` to remove Entity from Table.
 You can call `IEntityFunctions.Move(FromTable, entityID).To(ToTable)` to move Entity between Tables.

 ### Defining Ranged Table
 Sometimes you'll want many tables of same type, without defining many variables.
-Simiply use `DescriptorRow.Tables` (aware of 's' in the end), pass the number of group you want to be created, and there are multiple separated tables!
+Simiply use `Tables<DescriptorRow>` (aware of 's' in the end), pass the number of group you want to be created, and there are multiple separated tables!
 ```csharp
 public enum ItemType { Potion, Weapon, Armor, MAX };